Maxime-Desmet/Maxime-Desmet/README.md

 My name is Maxime Desmet and welcome to my profile.

-I'm currently transforming my career track into data analytics.
+Currently transforming my career track into data analytics.
-Most of my time is focused on learning SQL on DATACAMP.
-Besides that I follow a webinar every monday teaching me everything about data analytics world out there.

-I'm very curious about starting some of my own projects soon and I hope to share them with you here on Github.

-Always open for tips and ideas to have more hands on coding practice with SQL and Python.
+Always looking for new tips and ideas to have more hands on coding practice with SQL and Python.

-You can reach out to me here on Github.
+Reach out to me here:
+linkedin.com/in/maxime-desmet-9a1776398

 Kind regards,
 Maxime ✌️